 - 1837-11-18 Letter by Göttingen Seven published protesting abolition of constitution of Kingdom of Hanover, by seven professors including Jacob and Wilhelm Grimm

-- 1838-08-29 Jacob and Wilhelm Grimm announce in their intention to publish a German Dictionary (eventually completed 1961, one hundred and 23 years later)
+- 1838-08-29 Jacob and Wilhelm Grimm announce their intention to publish a German Dictionary, eventually completed in 1961, after 123 years

 - 1852-05-01 Jacob and Wilhelm Grimm publish the first part of their German Dictionary (fully completed 1961)